Sponsor Licence Suspended? (Act Now!)

 At the end of the action plan, you will be upgraded to an A-rating if you complete all the steps and there is nothing else you need to improve.
 However, if you fail to complete all the steps, you will lose your licence.
 If you still need to make other improvements you may be given another B-rating, but will have to follow a new action plan and pay another fee.
 You can only have two B-ratings in the 4 years that your licence is valid.
 This means that you will lose your licence if you still need to make improvements after your second action plan.

-Home Office decides to revoke your sponsor licence
+3. Home Office revokes your sponsor licence

 Importantly, if you are failing to meet your sponsor duties in a serious way, for example, where you have knowingly given false information in a sponsor licence application or you are found to be employing workers illegally, your licence can be revoked by UKVI without the option of paying for an action plan.
 If you are subject to a sponsor licence revocation, any migrants that you currently sponsor will also have their leave curtailed.